 If you have a small bathroom, you are probably thinking that there is no way you can ever make it more a practical and child-friendly bathroom, but the truth is the very opposite.

 Finally, if you change your baby’s diapers on a countertop which occupies most of the bathroom, it’s high time you opted for a more practical fold down changing table that can easily be installed and later removed when the child grows up.
-Shops like Ikea have great fold down tables which can be used for exactly for this purpose
+Shops like Ikea have a great fold-down table which can be used for exactly for this purpose

 As you can see, turning a bathroom into a safe, child-friendly bathroom doesn’t take a lot of effort or money.
 All you need to do is follow these steps and we guarantee that you and your children are going to love spending time in your “new” bathroom.